stevebatcup/docker-dev-starters/README.md

 exit
 ```

-Copy all the files from the lib folder in this project into your newly created project
+Note how we skip 'bundle install'.
+This will be run later when building our app container.

-Add the following lines to your .gitignore
+Now copy all the files from the lib folder in this project into your newly created project and add the following lines to your .gitignore

 ```
 # local docker setup